 When writing copy, it’s essential to understand the type of person you’ll be writing for, so just going straight in without doing any sort of research is not recommended.
-No-one is saying you have to perform hours upon hours of research for a single blog post (although, by all means go for it), and when deadlines are looming it can be a challenge to spend more than a little time on in-depth research.
-However, just setting aside a bit of research time prior to putting pen to paper means your content will be more in touch with what the brand is trying to say – you’ll also learn something in the process so win win!
+No one is saying you have to perform hours upon hours of research for a single blog post (although, by all means, go for it), and when deadlines are looming it can be a challenge to spend more than a little time on in-depth research.
+However, just setting aside a bit of research time before putting pen to paper means your content will be more in touch with what the brand is trying to say – you’ll also learn something in the process so win-win!

 Not using tools